djipco/webmidi/website/api/classes/Output.md

 ##### Example of universal system exclusive message

-If you want to send a universal message, simply assign the correct identification number in the first parameter.
+If you want to send a universal sysex message, simply assign the correct identification number in the first parameter.
 Number `0x7D` (125) is for non-commercial, `0x7E` (126) is for non-realtime and `0x7F` (127) is for realtime.

 So, for example, if you wanted to send an identity request non-realtime message (`0x7E`), you could use the following: